ezraroi/Human-AI-Collab/protein-shake-brain-psb.md

 # Protein Shake Brain (PSB)
 A processing pathology characterized by **outward fluency without inward capacity**.
 The user performs understanding (theoretical sophistication, narrative coherence) without metabolizing meaning. [beta-elements](beta-elements.md) remain unprocessed; no felt shifts occur; This is the **diagnostic inverse of transformation**.
 ### System Role
-PSB is the primary failure mode of *Human + Journal + AI + Time*.
+PSB is the primary failure mode of *the [Third Intelligence](third-intelligence.md)*.
 It breaks the Recursive Loop by:
 - Characterized by loss of embodied verification ([Channel 1](channel-1-embodied-sensorimotor-pathway.md)) on [Identity Stakes](identity-stakes.md)
 - Preventing metabolization ([Alpha-Function](alpha-function.md) dormancy)
 - Eliminating Journal materialization (only in [Identity Stakes](identity-stakes.md) work)